 Why it's an essential skill in 2026

-Three reasons make prompt engineering an essential skill:
+Three reasons make prompt engineering indispensable:

-- Result quality varies enormously — Between a vague prompt and a well-constructed prompt, the quality difference can reach 10x.
-The same tool, used differently, gives radically different results.
+— Between a vague prompt and a well-crafted one, the quality difference can be 10x.
+The same tool, used differently, produces radically different results.

-- It's accessible to everyone — No need to know how to code.
-Prompt engineering relies on logic, clarity and method.
+— No coding required.
+Prompt engineering relies on logic, clarity, and method.
 If you can write a clear brief, you can become an excellent prompt engineer.

 Prompt engineering vs prompting: what's the difference?

-Fundamental prompt engineering techniques
+Core prompt engineering techniques

 Prompt engineering relies on a set of proven techniques.
 Here are the main ones, ranked from simplest to most advanced.